 Many home educated children have an overwhelmingly positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
-Our school operates in line with DfE Elective home education guidance and Shropshire Council Elective home education processes and protocols, should we have parents who elect to home educate their child.
-We liaise and work with the LA and other key professionals to coordinate a meeting with parents/carers to ensure that they have considered what is in the best interests of each child.
-This is particularly important where a child has special educational needs or disability, and/or has a social worker and/or otherwise vulnerable.
-While the individual circumstances of any elective home education decision will vary from family to family, the needs of the child will always be the primary focus of any such discussion.
+When a parent notifies us that they wish to deregister their child to electively home educated them, we will immediately notify the local authority.
+The following policies are followed: DFE Elective home education guidance and Shropshire Council processes and protocols.